torvalds/linux/Documentation/input/devices/sentelic.rst

 		host: 0xe9
 		3888: 0xfa (??) (??) (val)

-	* Note that since the Cx release, the hardware will return 1's complement of the register value at the 3rd byte of status request result::
+	* Analte that since the Cx release, the hardware will return 1's complement of the register value at the 3rd byte of status request result::